808azad/Common-Data-Structures/Stack, Queue, Deque/README.md

 ### Class: Queue

 The Queue class implements a FIFO data structure.
-This class must be implemented using a python list (not a linked list) based solution.
+This class is implemented using a python list (not a linked list) based solution.

 ```python